GenerousLabs/questions/questions/tqg.md

 ---
 slug: tqg
 title: The Question Game
-intro: The Question Game is a set of questions presented one by one for 28 days.
-It is designed to move you and a partner beyond small talk to a place where you really get to know each other.
-If you give it time, commitment, and courage, it will give you more genuine connection.
+intro: The Question Game is an experiment in going deeper.
+It takes a set of 28 questions, designed to move you your question partner well beyond small talk, and presents them to you over 28 days.
+If you give it time, commitment, and courage, it will give you a more genuine connection.
 author: Sean WC
 questions:
   - Pick a person who knows you well.
 How might they describe you?